 By Kevin Burke, LSW

-Luke in his Gospel shares how the female disciples of Jesus were an integral part of His mission:
+In the Gospel of Luke we read how the female disciples of Jesus were an integral part of His mission:

 … [Jesus] journeyed from one town and village to another, preaching and proclaiming the good news of the kingdom of God.
 The twelve were with Him, and also some women…: Mary who was called Magdalene from whom seven demons had gone out …and many others who were contributing to their support out of their private means.”
 (Luke 8:1-3)